Dynatrace support lifecycle for Kubernetes Full-Stack Monitoring

 The Kubernetes project uses standard semantic versioning with a

 major.minor.patch scheme and follows a release-driven lifecycle.
 The Kubernetes project maintains release branches for the three most recent minor releases.
-Approximately every three months a new minor version of Kubernetes is released, which means that each minor release is supported for approximately nine months.
+Approximately every three months a new minor version of Kubernetes is released, whereas patches are typically released following a monthly cadence.
+Since Kubernetes 1.19, each minor release is supported for approximately 14 months.
 See Kubernetes version support policy for details.

 We plan to support all new upstream Kubernetes minor versions within one month following release.
 These releases will be announced in the OneAgent and ActiveGate release notes.